-NextGen Ridership Analysis - Q3 CY2024
+NextGen Ridership Analysis - Q4 CY2024

 In reviewing Metro ridership, it is important to look at the overall changes occurring over the last five years (2019 through 2024).
-The period reviewed includes two significant events: 1) changes implementing the NextGen Bus Plan (implemented between December 2020 to December 2021) and 2) changes to the overall travel market and transit service resulting from the COVID-19 pandemic and its impacts on the community, beginning in March 2020.
-This second item includes the Omicron spike in COVID cases and the national bus operator shortage and resulting 10% reduction in service levels in 2022.
-Service was restored by December 2022 and full operator staffing was achieved by August 2023, though a 1-2% shortfall has occurred in operator numbers during CY24 Q1, Q2, and Q3.
+The period reviewed includes two significant events: 1) implementation of the NextGen Bus Plan between December 2020 to December 2021 and 2) changes to the overall travel market and transit service resulting from the COVID-19 pandemic and its impacts on the community beginning in March 2020.
+This second item includes the Omicron spike in COVID cases and the national bus operator shortage resulting 10% reduction in service levels in 2022.
+Service was restored by December 2022 and full operator staffing was achieved by August 2023, though a 1-2% shortfall occurred in operator numbers during CY24, causing a small increase in service cancellations.
+Full operator staffing was achieved again as of January 2025.